 We estimated both fat mass and lean mass for each strain and each life-history trajectory, diapause or non-diapause, on the first day of the last larval instar and on the first day of wandering.
 We chose these time points to determine whether strain or diapause trajectory affected lean or fat mass 1) at the onset of the last instar, and 2) on the first day of wandering just after larvae stop feeding because fat and lean mass peak in larval insects at this time.

 At the time of sampling, larvae were weighed then frozen until further analysis.
-Larvae from each of the 4 treatments (strain by photoperiod) and developmental stage (day 1 of the final instar and day of wandering) were randomly assigned into extraction blocks of XX larvae each.
-Larvae were freeze-dried, weighed, and then were homogenized in pre-weighed 1.5ml microcentrifuge tubes (USA Scientific, Ocala, FL., 1420-8700) using a 3:1 solvent mixture of hexanes and methanol that was allowed to settle.
+Larvae from each of the 4 treatments (strain by photoperiod) and developmental stage (day 1 of the final instar and day of wandering) were randomly assigned into extraction blocks of 16 larvae each.
+Larvae were freeze-dried, weighed, and then were homogenized in pre-weighed 1.5ml microcentrifuge tubes (USA Scientific, Ocala, FL., 34478) using a 3:1 solvent mixture of hexanes and methanol that was allowed to settle.
 The hexanes layer containing lipids was siphoned away from the methanol layer and collected in pre-weighed 15-mL glass vials (Milipore-Sigma, St. Louis, MO., 27347) and both layers were saved.
-Lean mass was estimated by drying away the methanol from the solubilized insect tissue under a stream of nitrogen gas and weighing the dry tissue powder.
-To estimate lipid mass, the hexanes were dried away from the lipids using a stream of nitrogen gas and the dry lipids were weighed.
+Lean mass was estimated by drying away the methanol from the solubilized insect tissue using a SpeedVac Concentrator (Thermo Scientific, Waltham, MA., 02451) and weighing the dry tissue powder.
+To estimate lipid mass, the hexanes were dried away from the lipids using a SpeecVac Concentrator and the dry lipids were weighed.

 Statistical Analyses